angelatan2/newrelic-monthlymetrics/readme.md

 `export GITHUB_TOKEN='your_token'`

 2. Configure your teams in the teams.json file
-3. run the script using `python3 metrics.py`
+3. Run the script using `python3 metrics.py`

 This script makes the following assumptions